The following list of psychological resources can be considered a comprehensive wetware (mind/brain) upgrade—human 2.0.

 Punished By Rewards: The Trouble with Gold Stars, Incentive Plans, A’s, Praise, and Other Bribes

-I recorded a fifteen-part series on Unconditional Parenting: Moving from Rewards and Punishments to Love and Reason for my Complete Liberty Podcast: one, two, three, four, five, six, seven, eight, nine, ten, eleven, twelve, thirteen, fourteen, fifteen.
+I recorded a fifteen-part series on Kohn's Unconditional Parenting for my Complete Liberty Podcast: one, two, three, four, five, six, seven, eight, nine, ten, eleven, twelve, thirteen, fourteen, fifteen.

 ~~~